kelseyshiba/kelseyshiba.github.io/_posts/2020-09-27-react_the_shape_of_state_and_my_common_mis-states.markdown

 Ceremony has many Contacts
 Contacts belong to a Ceremony

 Here are the steps and explanations behind splitting the reducer.
+Documentation is also available here: https://redux.js.org/api/combinereducers

 ```
 in index.js